fabgrid/docs/src/fabacademy/week-03/index.md

 ---

+> Note: This design is for an old idea for a final project, where i wanted to create a low-voltage DC power grid in our lab.

 ## 2D Overview

 **Goal: Know where to place everything in the room.
 Know how much wire is reqired in total.**